 Cardholders can earn 9 points for Hyatt stays (4 points per $1 spent at Hyatt hotels & 5 points per $1 you can earn as a World of Hyatt member).
-They also earn 2 points per $1 spent at restaurants, on airlines tickets purchased directly from the airlines, on local transit and commuting and on fitness club and gym memberships.
+They also earn 2 points per $1 spent at restaurants, on airline tickets purchased directly from the airlines, on local transit and commuting, and on fitness club and gym memberships.

 Learn more: Hotel Rewards Credit Cards

 One drawback of the World of Hyatt portfolio is that it’s somewhat United States-centric.
 That’s changing thanks to the Small Luxury Hotels of the World (SLH) partnership.
 These lavish properties mostly populate the categories 7 and 8 tiers of the Hyatt award chart.